vEnhance/1802/src/double.typ

   $ int_(x = - 1)^2 (x+2-x^2) dif x =
     lr([x^2/2 + 2x - x^3/3])_(x=-1)^(x=2)
     = (2+4-8/3) - (1/2-2+1/3) = 9/2. #qedhere $
 ]

+#digression(title: [Digression on "area under the curve" from 18.01])[
+  Here's an example that can convince you the new definition of area matches the definition of "area under the curve" that you learned in 18.01.
+  #todo[write this]
+]

 === Mass and center of mass